Introduction

 or calculate_interest()

-Abstraction and Encapsulation in Python also encourage code reuse.
-When you define an abstract class, you can create multiple concrete classes that implement the abstract methods differently, all while sharing a common interface.
-This makes your code more flexible and allows you to add new features with minimal changes.
+Abstraction and encapsulation work together to promote code reuse.
+When you define an abstract class, you can create different versions (concrete classes) that implement the same functions differently while sharing the same structure.
+This makes it easier to add new features without disrupting existing code.

 Here’s a simple example that demonstrates how abstraction simplifies code: